krnl88/krnl88.github.io/_posts/2025-03-09-sample-markdown.md

 #tags: [test]
 #comments: true
 #mathjax: true
-author: Karen Lee
 ---

-This project is made using Java(swing) for the GUI and JDBC (MySQL Database).
-I tried to follow a step-by-step tutorial from [TapTapCode](https://github.com/curadProgrammer) to make a banking application to deepen my understanding of java and added some new features that I think will help users.
+**Tech stack**: Java, Swing, JDBC, MySQL

+Followed a tutorial from [TapTapCode](https://github.com/curadProgrammer) to build a banking application, with the goal of strengthening Java skills and database integration.
+Additional features were implemented beyond the tutorial to enhance overall user experience.

 ⭐ Features before update:
 - Login & user management